 Applicants are expected to fulfill the following requirements for admission to the Program:

-- To hold a bachelor’s degree from an accredited institution, with a general point average of at least 3.0 (based on a four point scale from 0.0 to 4.0).
+- Hold a bachelor’s degree from an accredited institution, with a General Point Average of at least 3.0 (based on a four point scale from 0.0 to 4.0).

-- To be fluent in a written and oral Spanish.
+- Be fluent in written and oral Spanish.
 The student must also demonstrate knowledge and comprehension of English language.

-- To have a minimum grade point average of 3.0 on the undergraduate courses listed in Table 1.
+- Have a minimum Specific Grade Point Average of 3.0 on the undergraduate courses listed in Table 1 and 2.

 Table 1.
 Prerequisite Courses

 |Linguistic or Hispanic Grammar||3 Semester Credit – Hours|

 |Statistics||3 Semester Credit – Hours|